Board of Directors

 firstname.lastname@example.org, (650) 949-1453 x205

-Ann Blanchard joined Sempervirens in 2012 with over 10 years in non-profit service working in the social services field assisting adults with developmental disabilities.
-A Bay Area native who grew up camping at our local state parks.
-She holds a B.A. in Art History from the University of California, Davis and a B.F.A. in Visual Communications and Graphic Design from the International Academy of Design and Technology, Sacramento.
+Ann Blanchard joined Sempervirens in 2012.
+Ann has over 10 years in non-profit service working in the social services field assisting adults with developmental disabilities.
+A Bay Area native who grew up camping at our local state parks, she holds a B.A. in Art History from the University of California, Davis and a B.F.A. in Visual Communications and Graphic Design from the International Academy of Design and Technology, Sacramento.